 Webpass.io, Brave Payments or Flattr.
 None of these services will achieve the same level of ad-replacement with the same level of publisher support as Google Contributor.
 Contributor had instant adoption through its integration with the Google AdWords ad-auctioning system and massive distribution through the Google AdSense ad-platform.

 Update (): Webpass.io is now discontinued.

 Webpass.io requires publishers to sign-up and make changes to their website to hide ads for visitors with the Webpass.io browser add-on installed.
-Currently only about 150 people have installed this extension, according to the Firefox and Chrome add-on stores.
-Webpass.io have been awfully quiet in social media and their blog after they introduced paid plans .
+Currently, only about 150 people have installed this extension, according to the Firefox and Chrome add-on stores.
+Webpass.io has been awfully quiet in social media and their blog after they introduced paid plans .

 The most interesting option at this point seems to be Flatter Plus, a cooperation between the micro-donation service Flatter and the popular browser ad-blocking extension AdBlock+.
 The service was originally thought to launch around August, but have yet to start signing on publishers and users.
 Flattr+’s partnership with one of the world’s most popular extensions will ensure they’re exposed to a large audience of users who want to hide ads and who are comfortable with installing browser extensions.
 It could prove to be a recipe for success.